JasperEssien2/finder-matcher-gen/docs/quickstart.markdown

 - An optional `secondaryType`: The runtime representation of another widget that this Matcher will utilise.

-    > Some Matcher specifications involves a different widget.
+    > Some Matcher specifications involve a different widget.
 For example, to generate a matcher that asserts if `WidgetA` is contained in `WidgetB`, `WidgetB` will be passed as the `secondaryType`.

-To learn more on the different match specification you can set, click [here](https://jasperessien2.github.io/finder-matcher-gen/generate-matcher).
+To learn more about the different match specifications you can set, click [here](https://jasperessien2.github.io/finder-matcher-gen/generate-matcher).

 ### @MatchDeclaration annotation
-In most cases, declarations (*getters*, *fields*, *functions*) defined in a widget are an essential part of the widget identity.
+In most cases, declarations (*getters*, *fields*, *functions*) defined in a widget are essential to the widget’s identity.
 In other words, they will be used for assertion test code.

 Annotate widget fields, getters, or functions with `@MatchDeclaration` to let this tool utilise them for validation code.
 The `@MatchDeclaration` annotation accepts a `defaultValue` argument used to assert this declaration.
-If none is provided, a constructor field for this declaration will be added to the generated code.
+A constructor field for this declaration will be added to the generated code if none is provided.

 ```dart
 class RedTrafficLightLampWidget extends StatelessWidget{